Gentamicin Sinus Irrigation

 How to Irrigate

 - Clean your irrigating device before and after every use.
-Check to make sure it is clean before each time you rinse.
-To disinfect the bottle, you can put the bottle in the microwave for 30-45 second, wash it with warm, soapy water and let it air dry or follow the cleaning instructions that came with your device.
+To disinfect the bottle, you can put the bottle in the microwave for 30-45 seconds, wash it with warm, soapy water and let it air dry or follow the cleaning instructions that came with your device.

-- Make your saline sinus rinse as usual, but fill the bottle with distilled water to about one inch below the fill line to allow room for the gentamicin.
+- Make your saline sinus rinse as usual, but fill the bottle with distilled water to about one inch below the fill line to allow room for the gentamicin solution.

 - Add the gentamicin solution to your normal saline sinus rinse and irrigate the right nostril with half of the bottle, then the left with the remaining amount.